 - Make sure you have placed enough ShaperTape for Origin to see for the entire project.
 Read more about tape layout here.

 - Place your designs in a location where Origin can see plenty of tape and you can trace all cuts without interference from clamps or hardware.

 - Do an Aircut!
 Trace your design's cut paths with Origin to ensure the tape meter is full throughout the cut and that the tape and your worksurface don't move or change in the process.

 - Make sure you won't run into any clamps or other obstacles.

 Just like traditional tools, Origin works best when it's moved slowly, smoothly and confidently.
 While Origin can correct for many things, being proactive about things like what Origin can see and how it's behaving go a long way towards getting great cuts.

 - When cutting, firmly hold Origin's handles.
 Apply consistent downward pressure to the handles.
 This helps to stabilize Origin, dampen any cutting vibrations, and helps to maintain consistent friction between Origin and your workpiece.

-- Try to maintain consistent speed and smooth move movements while cutting.
-Sudden jerks, accelerations, or rotation of the tool are harmful to cut quality, especially when Origin is moved perpendicular to a cut.
+- Try to maintain consistent speed and use only smooth movements while cutting.
+Sudden jerks, accelerations, or rotations of the tool are harmful to cut quality, especially when Origin is moved perpendicular to a cut.

 - As you move, think about where the camera needs to point to view the tape field, so that your motion can flow, rather than waiting to abruptly react to a low tape warning.